MaxInGaussian/SCFGP/README.md

 ![SCFGP Formulas](SCFGP_formulas.png?raw=true "SCFGP Formulas")

-It is implemented in python using Theano and originally designed by Max W. Y. Lam (maxingaussian@gmail.com).
+SCFGP is implemented in python using Theano and originally designed by Max W. Y. Lam (maxingaussian@gmail.com).

 ###Highlights of SCFGP